 UTSA Training and Development Department: Training and Development provides high quality training programs on safety and security to UTSA staff and faculty.
 Classroom and online courses are offered.

-Student Health Services - Alcohol and Drugs presentation: This is a peer-led discussion on the risks of alcohol and drug use that is presented to student organizations, a classroom or a conference, and offered several times during the year.
+Student Health Services - Alcohol and Drugs presentation: This is a peer-led discussion on the risks of alcohol and drug use that is presented to student organizations, a classroom, or a conference, and is offered several times during the year.

 For additional crime prevention information or to schedule a crime prevention presentation, please call the Community Affairs Unit at 210-458-6250 during business hours.